Build Configuration

 1. Log into Cloudsmith.

-2. Select the Packages tab.
+3. Select the Packages tab.

-4. Choose the PyPI format.
+5. Choose the Python format.

-5. Copy the value in the <url> tag from the XML snippet with the <repositories> entry.
-For example, https://dl.cloudsmith.io/basic/exampleorg/chainguard-python/python/ with exampleorg replaced with the name of your organization.
-Note the URL contains both the name of the repository chainguard-python as well as python as an identifier for the format.
+6. Select your desired authentication method for Entitlement tokens and copy the URL to use in your build tool - for example https://dl.cloudsmith.io/.../exampleorg/python-all/python/simple/.
+In the URL ... is replaced with a default token or your personal token depending on your selection and exampleorg is replaced with the name of your organization.
+The URL contains both the name of the repository python-all as well as python as an identifier for the format.

 JFrog Artifactory